MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 # Azure Well-Architected Framework perspective on Azure OpenAI

-The Azure OpenAI Service provides REST API access to OpenAI's large language models (LLMs), adding Azure networking and security capabilities.
+The Microsoft Azure OpenAI Service provides REST API access to OpenAI language models, adding Azure networking and security capabilities.
 This article provides architectural recommendations for making informed decisions when using Azure OpenAI as part of your workload's architecture.
 The guidance is based on the [**Azure Well-Architected Framework pillars**](../pillars.md).

 > [!IMPORTANT]
 >